 We’re honoring a handful of these unsung heroes.
 The Black Bodies Project is producing a book called “Benevolence in Black.”
 In it, we will pay tribute to 40 very good black samaritans in the Austin area.
 In portraits, we will get to actually see these people in all their living color, and we will also learn what motivates them and why they give of themselves in the ways they do.

-Be on the lookout for the book sometime in early 2019.
+Be on the lookout for the book in the summer of 2019.
 And follow us on Facebook for updates!